torvalds/linux/Documentation/process/kernel-docs.rst

    periodically retire resources as they become obsolete or outdated; with the exception of foundational books.

-Docs at the Linux Kernel tree
+Docs at the GNU/Linux Kernel tree
 -----------------------------

 The Sphinx books should be built with ``make {htmldocs | pdfdocs | epubdocs}``.